peter279k/emask-tax-docker/README.md

   - pcsc_scan and car scanner tool
   - A NHIIC client daemon.
 (It's for Taiwan Health Card)
   - A Personal certificate card client daemon.
 (It's for MOICA Citizen Digital Certificate of Taiwan R.O.C.
 (PKI)
   - Firefox web browser.
-The version is `75.0`.
+The version is `75.0`. **(It's deprecated because the Firefox web browser usually have unexpected core dumped frequently....)**
+  - Google Chrome web browser.
+(The current stable version is `81.0.4044.122` at this time.)

 ## Usage
 - Using following command to download Docker image: